 With the above in mind, the division of the ten sefirot of Yosher and their inclusion and connection with each other may be understood.
-The sefirot of Tikkum are divided into three lines of expression.
-These are Kindness, Judgment and Mercy (Chesed, Din, Rachamim).
+The sefirot of Tikkun are divided into three lines of expression.
+These are Judgment and Mercy (Chesed.
+Kindness.
+Din.
+Rachamim).
 The quality of kindness is represented as a line to the right, the quality of Judgment as a line to the left and the quality of mercy as a line in the middle, between the other two lines.
 The three sefirot Chochmah, Chesed and Netzach make up the right line, the sefirot Binah, Gevurah and Hod make up the left line, and the sefirot Da'at, Tiferet and Yesod make up the middle line.

-Now, it must be understood that on the level of Keter of Keter, which is the inner aspect of Keter, there is no division into three lines.
-This is because Keter of Keter is a simple essential desire which is indivisible into parts.
+Now, it must be understood that on the level of Keter of Keter (Desire of Desire), which is the inner aspect of Keter (Desire), there is no division into three lines.
+This is because Keter of Keter is a simple essential desire that is indivisible into parts.
 Rather, the three lines begin to separate as distinct modes of expression beginning with the external aspect of Keter.
 This external aspect begins with Chochmah of Keter onward.
 Now, the inclusion and connection of the right and left lines with each other comes about specifically through the middle line which represents the quality of connection.

 The explanation of the matter is as follows: In the right line, though Chochmah, Chesed, and Netzach are related to each other, nonetheless they are separate matters from each other.
-For example, Chochmah is an intellect and reasoning which leans toward being kind.
+For example, Chochmah is an intellect and reasoning that leans toward being kind.
 This is because Chochmah, which is the intuitive flash of inspiration, views things in a holistic fashion.
 It will, therefore, tend to lean toward kindness.
-For example, in a criminal court case, if we look at the whole person, such as what his upbringing, economic and social circumstances are etc., for the most part, there will be a greater tendency to view the defendant favorably, than if only the details of the crime itself are scrutinized.
+For example, in a criminal court case, only the details of the crime itself are scrutinized (Binah).
+However, during the sentencing process, after the defendant has already been found to be guilty, we may look at the whole person (Chochmah), such as what his upbringing, economic and social circumstances are etc. Because of this, there might be a greater tendency to view the defendant leniently, when all the circumstances of his life are taken into account.
 From this we see that Chesed, which is the giving of influence, is an offshoot of Chochmah.